sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

+- UNDERSTAND PROBLEM WITH BOXPLOTS AND KEEP ON PRODUCING GRAPHS / PLOTS (possibly for a presentation)

 - MEETING ON 13/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks.
 How revolutions changed indicators -> difference between years (RDD and DiD) ->